Whiteknight/CastIron/docs/mapping.md

 1. If the property or parameter is a scalar type, the first column with a matching name will be mapped
 1. If the property or parameter is a supported collection type, all columns with a matching name will be mapped
 1. If the name of the property or parameter name matches, those columns will be mapped first
-1. Otherwise, if the property is tagged with the `ColumnAttribute`, and the `ColumnAttribute.Name` property matches, those columns will be mapped
+1. Otherwise, if the property is tagged with the `ColumnAttribute`, and the `ColumnAttribute.Name` property matches columns (case insensitive), those columns will be mapped
 1. Otherwise, if the property or parameter is tagged with the `UnnamedColumnsAttribute`, any unnamed columns will be mapped, using the same rules about number of columns and scalars vs collections listed above.
 1. If the type of the property is `object`, the property will be mapped as a scalar if there is only one matching column, and will be mapped as `object[]` if there are multiple matching columns.
 1. If the type of the property is a supported dictionary type or a custom child object type, the name of the property will be used as a prefix to match column names and the mapper will recurse using that name prefix.